a-lahat/LAD/README.md

 **EPIC2 parameters** - choosing chromosomes (canonical?), optimizing parameters - bin width, gap size

 **LAD PCA:**
-LAD genes PCA - use bedtools intersect to intersect epic2 output bed with rn7 annotation file to find which genes fall in LADs.
+LAD genes PCA - use bedtools intersect to intersect epic2 output bed with rn7 annotation file (look at the script for full path) to find which genes fall in LADs.
 This created a binary matrix of columns=genes, rows=samples, that describes which genes appear in LADs in which samples.
 PCA on this matrix shows us samples that are close together.
 Neonate samples are close together, but aged samples are far from neonates and from each other.
 This can be explained by - each cell goes through different things in life so it has different LADs.
 The question is how much is common between the aged sample LADs.

 LAD genome PCA - same as above but divide genome to bins of size X and for each bin mark 1 if this bin has a part of a LAD in it, 0 if not.